-The Live Art Development Agency is one of the world’s leading Live Art publishers, specialising in critical titles on influential ideas and practitioners; artist-led publications and Editions; Box Set artworks, resources and tools; free online publications; and on-demand DVDs.
-All of LADA’s titles can be purchased on Unbound.
+The Live Art Development Agency is the world’s leading Live Art publisher.
+We specialise in critical titles on influential ideas and practitioners; artist-led publications and Editions; Box Set artworks, resources and tools; free online publications; and on-demand DVDs.

 LADA’s publishing policy is diverse, spanning partnerships with major publishers on key critical titles; publishing our own books, DVDs and online content; and co-publishing artists’ books, editions DVDs, including works made for the web.

-LADA specialises in artist-led publications and editions such as Marcia Farquhar’s 12 Shooters and Tim Etchells' Heroes & Heroines of Live Art T-Shirts, Project O's A Contemporary Struggle and Katherine Araniello's The Dinner Party Revisted.
+LADA specialises in artist-led publications and editions such as Because of Love: Franko B’s Story and Survival of the Sickest, the art of Martin O’Brien, Tim Etchells’ Heroes & Heroines of Live Art T-Shirts and Marcia Farquhar’s 12 Shooters, Project O’s A Contemporary Struggle and Katherine Araniello’s The Dinner Party Revisted.
 We collaborate with artists on innovative print & DVD ‘box sets’ that function as artworks, resources and critical tools.
-These include Joshua Sofaer’s Performance Pack and The Many Headed Monster, Documenting Live, Access All Areas: Live Art and Disability, and M21: From the Medieval to the 21st Century and Sibylle Peters' PLAYING UP: Live Art for kids and adults.
+These include Joshua Sofaer’s Performance Pack and The Many Headed Monster, Documenting Live, Access All Areas: Live Art and Disability, and M21: From the Medieval to the 21st Century, Leslie Hill and Helen Paris’ The Artist’s Borderpanic Compendium and Sibylle Peters’ PLAYING UP: Live Art for kids and adults.

-LADA also partners with major publishers on key critical titles including Out of Now - The Lifeworks of Tehching Hsieh, a co-publication with The MIT Press; Live: Art and Performance with Tate Publishing; Programme Notes: Case studies for locating experimental theatre and The Live Art Almanac Volume 3 and 4, both co-published with Oberon Books; and Perform, Record, Repeat, Aine Phillip's Performance Art in Ireland, A History and Manuel Vason's Double Exposures, all published with Intellect Books.
+LADA also partners with major publishers on key critical titles including Out of Now – The Lifeworks of Tehching Hsieh, a co-publication with The MIT Press; Live: Art and Performance with Tate Publishing; Lexicon of Tanjas Ostojić co-published with Museum of Modern and Contemporary Art, Rijeka, Programme Notes: Case studies for locating experimental theatre and The Live Art Almanac Volume 3 and 4, both co-published with Oberon Books; and Perform, Record, Repeat, Aine Phillip’s Performance Art in Ireland, A History and Manuel Vason’s Double Exposures, all published with Intellect Books.

 Get in Touch – LADA is always open to proposals for collaborations on distinctive publications and video content and other publishing ideas.
 Please contact us on [email protected] if you wish to make a proposal.